-The Journal of Family Planning and Reproductive Health Care has established an award to commemorate the life of Anne Szarewski who was Editor-in-Chief for 10 years until her untimely death in August 2013.
+The Journal of Family Planning and Reproductive Healthcare (re-launched in 2018 as BMJ Sexual & Reproductive Healthcare) established an award to commemorate the life of Anne Szarewski who was Editor-in-Chief for 10 years until her untimely death in August 2013.
 Anne was an inspiring journal editor, a great sexual and reproductive healthcare doctor and a pioneering researcher in the prevention of cervical cancer.

 The award will be made annually for a period of 5 years from June 2015.
-In addition to publication of the winning article in the journal (subject to satisfactory peer review), the winner will be offered the opportunity to present their work at one of the FSRH conferences during the year following the award, and will receive a complimentary registration for that conference.
+In addition to publication of the winning article in BMJ Sexual & Reproductive Health (subject to satisfactory peer review), the winner will be offered the opportunity to present their work at one of the FSRH conferences during the year following the award, and will receive a complimentary registration for a day of that conference.